spences10/scottspence.com/posts/2021/01/05/use-chrome-in-ubuntu-wsl/index.md

 ---
 date: 2021-01-05
-title: Use Chrome in Ubuntu on Windows Subsystem Linux
+title: Use Google Chrome in Ubuntu on Windows Subsystem Linux
 tags: ['guide', 'linux', 'ubuntu', 'wsl']
 isPrivate: false
 ---

-This is a specific usecase for using Chrome in Ubuntu on WSL.
+This is a specific usecase for installing Google Chrome in Ubuntu on WSL.

 On Ubuntu, Snap is the preferred method to install Chromium and although snap is on the WSL image you get from the Microsoft store